CyberGuard-Anil/VulnerableLoginApp/README.md

 cursor.execute("SELECT * FROM users WHERE username = ?
 AND password = ?", (username, password))
 ```

-This prevents user input from interfering with the SQL query logic.
+This prevents user input from interfering with the SQL query logic!

 ---